d-xo/bean-fetch/readme.md

 transforms it into a single consistent beancount ledger (including prices / cost basis when required).

+`bean-fetch` is currently in development, and is not yet in a usable state.

 ## Usage

 1. Create a `config.yaml` file